unfulvio/wp-php-console/README.md

 2. Then, add this plugin to your WordPress installation either by:

-  - Installing it as any other WordPress plugin from your WordPress admin Plugins page (`Add New`)
+  - Installing it as any other WordPress plugin from your WordPress admin Plugins page (`Add New`).

-  - Uploading it in `wp-php-console` directory into your `wp-content/plugins/` directory or corresponding plugins directory in your installation
+  - Downloading a copy from [WordPress.org]((https://wordpress.org/plugins/wp-php-console/)) and uploading it in `wp-php-console` directory into your `wp-content/plugins/` directory or corresponding plugins directory in your installation.
+You can also do this from the WordPress plugins installation admim dashboard pages.

 3. Activate the plugin through the `Plugins` admin page in WordPress